 - For a given directed graph “n” with its root node specified, write a program to clone the graph so that it displays the same edges and vertices.

-For more problems asked in the Amazon Interview, click here.
+Check some more problems asked in the Amazon Interview Questions here.

-i) Have commendable working knowledge in your programming language.
-Amazon prefers to conduct interviews in Object oriented Programming Languages — Python/C++/Java/Ruby.
-So make sure you’re good at at least one of them.
+- Have commendable working knowledge in a programming language of your choice.
+Amazon prefers to conduct interviews in Object-oriented Programming Languages — Python/C++/Java/Ruby.
+So make sure you’re proficient with any one of them.

-iii) Amazon lays heightened emphasis on Systems Design questions - more than other tier-1 companies.
+- Amazon lays strong emphasis on Systems Design questions.
+More so than other tier-1 companies.
 You’re usually given an abstract system that you’ll have to design.

-- Get good with your programming language and start solving basic problems on data structures topics.
+- Master your programming language and start solving basic problems on data structures.